-C. Additional Regulations
+C. Additional Regulations.

 Many uses are subject to additional use-specific regulations (in addition to those standards in Article 4.0, Development Standards that apply to all development in general).
-The final column of the use table contains references to applicable use-specific standards, which are set forth in §13.6, Use Regulations for the Estes Valley.
+The final column of the use table contains references to applicable use-specific standards, which are set forth in §13.6, Use Regulations for the Estes Valley and §3.3, Use Regulations.
 Standards referenced in the Additional Regulations column apply in all zoning districts unless otherwise expressly stated.

-D. Use Classifications/Specific Use Types
+D. Use Classifications/Specific Use Types.

-All of the use classifications listed in Tables Table 13-1 and Table 13-4 are described and defined in §13.8 of this Code.
+The use classifications listed in Tables Table 13-1 and Table 13-4 are described and defined in §13.8. or in §20.0 if not in §13.8, of this Code.
 In some cases, specific uses are listed in the second column of the table.
 The use classifications are intended to be mutually exclusive.
 If a use type is specifically listed in the table, that use type is allowed only in the districts indicated, not within the districts that may allow the broader classification.

-E. Uses Not Listed as Permitted
+E. Uses Not Listed as Permitted.

-Uses not specifically listed as permitted by right or by special review in a specific zoning district, as depicted in Tables Table 13-1 and Table 13-4, are prohibited unless such use is subsequently permitted pursuant to the rezoning/amendment procedure set forth in §6.6, Code Amendment Procedures.
+Uses not specifically listed as permitted by right, site plan review, administrative special review, special review, or by location and extent in a specific zoning district, as depicted in Tables Table 13-1 and Table 13-4, are prohibited unless:

+- 1. Such use is subsequently permitted pursuant to the rezoning/amendment procedure set forth in §6.6, Code Amendment Procedures, or - Such use has been determined to be a matter of state interest as defined in Article 10.0